 If your job or hobbies frequently require that you be around dust, chemicals, or other possible lung irritants, consider using a filtrating mask.
 Long-term exposure to these irritants can increase your risk for a pulmonary illness.

 This is one factor you can’t control.
 It’s important to know that COPD and other pulmonary illnesses become more common as you age.
 Most people experience their first COPD symptoms after age 30.

 Certain genes may also increase your risk for COPD.
 If a family member has this pulmonary illness, make sure your doctor knows.
 While the genetic connection doesn’t mean you’ll develop COPD, it does increase the odds.

-Warning signs of a pulmonary illness
+Warning signs of a

 Each condition is different, which means each set of warning signs and symptoms is unique.
 A few conditions do share several of the same warning signs.
 Knowing the symptoms may help you and your doctor detect a problem before it begins dramatically affecting your health and lifestyle.
 The symptoms include the following:

 - Difficulty breathing is often overlooked or excused as a natural part of aging, but it may be one of the first signs of a pulmonary illness.

 - Coughing is another symptom.
 If it’s not cold and flu season and you’re still coughing around the clock, that might be a sign your respiratory system has a problem.

 - Wheezing is often a sign that your respiratory system has a blockage that is making your airways too narrow.

 - Mucus is your body’s natural defense against infections and irritants.
 If your body makes excess mucus for more than a month, that could be a sign of a pulmonary issue.